 Join a free Walking Tour

 Do you take a city tour of all the places you visit?
 Of course, the amazing part about taking a tour is the interesting information you get about each of the city’s attractions.
 It’s a great way to get to know a city through the eyes of a local and get to know more about the history of a place.
-Such a free-walking tour is, as the name suggests, completely free (but you should leave a tip after all).
+Such a free-walking tour is, as the name suggests, completely free (but you should leave an appropriate tip after all).

 Get discounts and free entries with Barcelona Tickets

 Like most major tourist cities, Barcelona also offers some discounts and tourism tickets for sale.
 Below is a small overview of the most popular ones available.

 From € 48